antique-nft-store/.github/profile/README.md

 # 🦄 Antique NFT Store
-__⚜️ Auction marketplace for the sale of antiques using NFT. 🔥 You get antiques by buying NFT.__
+__⚜️ Marketplace for the sale of antiques using NFT. 🔥 You get antiques by buying NFT.__

 ![](/profile/banner.jpeg)